Dangerous Rendezvous: Plot

 Following the destruction of the Mysteron outpost on the Moon, Dr Kurnitz of the Nash Institute of Technology has discovered that the Mysteron crystal extracted by Spectrum can be used to communicate with the Mysterons on Mars.
-Captain Scarlet (voiced by Francis Matthews) escorts Kurnitz to Cloudbase, where an interplanetary transmitter has been constructed.
+Captain Scarlet and Captain Ochre escort Kurnitz to Cloudbase, where an interplanetary transmitter has been constructed.
 Meanwhile, the Mysterons threaten to destroy Cloudbase at midnight.

-Kurnitz activates the transmitter and Colonel White (voiced by Donald Gray) addresses the Mysterons.
+Kurnitz activates the transmitter and Colonel White addresses the Mysterons.
 Recalling the Zero-X mission to Mars, White insists that the attack on the Mysteron city was motivated not by hostility, but by fear, and ends his broadcast with an offer of peace.
 Two hours later, the Mysterons respond: they agree to negotiate on the condition that a single unarmed Spectrum officer depart from Cloudbase and fly on a bearing that will take him over Greenland.
 Scarlet volunteers for the mission and leaves in a Spectrum Passenger Jet.

 After Scarlet crosses the Greenland coast, the disembodied Mysteron voice orders him to eject.
-The captain is picked up in an empty car under Mysteron control and driven to a shack containing a pulsating glass screen, behind which Captain Black (voiced by Donald Gray) is sitting.
+After Scarlet's jet crashes and explodes, he is picked up in an empty car under Mysteron control and driven to a remote shack containing a pulsating glass screen, behind which Captain Black is sitting.
 Instructing Scarlet to relay a "message" to humanity, Black starts a tape recording – in which the Mysterons merely re-affirm their intention to destroy all life on Earth – and departs.
 Scarlet smashes the screen to find a second Mysteron crystal, which begins to pulsate fiercely.
 He escapes the shack just before the crystal explodes.

 Realising that the first crystal must also be a bomb, Scarlet commandeers the car and speeds to an unmanned radar station, where he transmits a warning to Cloudbase in Morse code.
-Seconds before midnight, White decodes Scarlet's message and orders Captain Ochre (voiced by Jeremy Wilkin) to shoot out one of the base's observation windows and jettison the crystal, which explodes harmlessly in the atmosphere.
+Seconds before midnight, White decodes Scarlet's message and orders Ochre to shoot out one of the base's observation windows and jettison the crystal, which explodes harmlessly in the atmosphere.
 Later, White says that Spectrum remains committed to finding a peaceful solution to its war with the Mysterons.